An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Those scribes in Ireland during the Middle Ages recorded names as they sounded.
 Consequently, in this era many people were recorded under different spellings each time their name was written down.
 Research on the Creagh family name revealed numerous spelling variations, including Creagh, Crear, Creag, Creavagh, Cray and others.

-First found in County Clare, where this ancient Irish family was descended from King Niall of "the Nine Hostages," the great General King, who in turn was descended from the Heremon line of Irish Kings.
+First found in County Clare (Irish: An Clįr) located on the west coast of Ireland in the province of Munster, where this ancient Irish family was descended from King Niall of "the Nine Hostages," the great General King, who in turn was descended from the Heremon line of Irish Kings.
 The Creaghs were one of the celebrated septs and leading gentry of the County Clare.
 They were a branch of the O'Neills of County Clare and tradition has it that they carried green branches with them into battle against the Norsemen at Limerick.
 Their name is derived from the Irish surname Craobhach, which is the adjective formed from the noun "craob," a branch.
 Other names are derived from this source as well such as Cray, the anglicized form of O Craoibhe meaning "descendant of Craobhach."

 This web page shows only a small excerpt of our Creagh research.
 Another 383 words(27 lines of text) covering the years 1848, 1923, 1705, 1585, 1541, 1701, 1790, 1585, 1676 and 1693 are included under the topic Early Creagh History in all our PDF Extended History products.

 Another 95 words(7 lines of text) are included under the topic Early Creagh Notables in all our PDF Extended History products.